ctfdavis/The-Angular-Way-Minimal-MEAN-Demo-with-TypeScript-Mongoose/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.

-The demo project is still in progress.
+The demo project is now completed.

 It is a project for a series of posts on my blog in which I focus on the fundamentals of using Angular for the frontend, and TypeScript, Express & Mongoose for the backend: